nrivkin/ComplexityNetworkProject/reports/draft_final_report.md

-### The Emergence of Cooperation in the Spatial Prisoner's Dilemma and Snowdrift Dilemma
+### The Effect of Clustering on the Emergence of Cooperation in the Spatial Prisoner's Dilemma

 Noah Rivkin, Changjun Lim